air-gmv/air/README.md

-# Welcome to AIR v5.4.1
+# Welcome to AIR v5.5.1

 AIR has a user manual at https://gmvdrive.gmv.com/index.php/s/eScXCAybbecmT9b

 You have two ways of getting AIR
 1) AIR is intregrated in TASTE toolchain available at  https://taste.tuxfamily.org/
-2) Download from repository where following instructions apply:
+2) Download from repository (email to airproduct@gmv.com to register)

+Below is an examplo on installing and using AIR.
-Below is a guide for SPARC target, regarding ARM read section 4.2.1.
+This example is usu SPARC target, if ARM read section 4.2.1 of user manual.
 To install AIR after cloning from git, you should do the following:

 ## 1 - Install RTEMS toolchain for RTEMS 5